Boundary critical phenomena in the quantum Ashkin-Teller model: Conformally invariant boundary conditions of generic Ashkin-Teller model

 or in terms of Dirichlet boundary states:

 where we denote the non-invertible Kramers-Wannier TD as $D_{KW}$.
-Note that the free boundary condition is mapped to a superposition of four fixed BCs, which is called a spontaneous symmetry breaking (SSB) BC.
+Note that the free boundary condition is mapped to a superposition of four fixed BCs, which is called a spontaneous symmetry breaking (SSB) BC\footnote{Historically, such SSB boundary conditions first appeared in the studies of BCFT for the tricritical Ising model~\cite{Chim1996}, though they remained less familiar in broader contexts.
+Later, specific types were investigated by Graham and Watts~\cite{Graham:2003nc}, and more recently, general cases have been connected to boundary zero modes and qubits~\cite{PhysRevB.104.125418, Fukusumi2021, Fukusumi2025}.}.
 On the lattice, this superposition implies that the boundary is not pinned to a specific direction but is allowed to fluctuate among all four possible symmetry-breaking configurations, consistent with the duality mapping from a disordered (free) phase.
 We note that, the free boundary conditions on the both ends in the Hamiltonian~\eqref{eq:HFree-Free} is mapped to the fixed boundary condition $A$ on the left end and the SSB boundary condition on the right end in the dual Hamiltonian~\eqref{eq:dual_FreeFree}\footnote{The choice of the fixed boundary condition here is not unique since one can combine $D_4$ action to the KW transformation to define a new KW transformation.
 Nevertheless, the boundary condition on the right-hand side is always the SSB boundary condition, so the partition function is not changed.}.
 This reflects the lack of inversion symmetry of the KW transformation~\eqref{eq:KW} as discussed above.